 Put the squeezed tomatoes in a big bowl and toss with about 1/4 cup of olive oil, and a sprinkle of salt and pepper.
 Then, spread them out over your sheet pan(s) in one layer, but don’t crowd them.
 Leave a little space between them, again, so they roast better.
 Put them in the hot oven and roast for 20 minutes or so.
 After 20 minutes, they should be shriveled and starting to blacken in places.
 Toss the garlic in a splash of olive oil and sprinkle them on the tomatoes.
 Roast another 10-15 minutes or until the garlic has lightly browned (be careful not to burn the garlic).
 If you can’t fit all the spaced-out tomatoes on one pan, you’ll want to roast them in batches.

 Meanwhile, in a large pot, sauté the onions in a couple tablespoons of olive oil over medium heat, until translucent.

 Lastly, to the pot, add the roasted tomatoes, canned tomatoes, red pepper flake, basil, thyme, and chicken/vegetable stock.
 Bring to a boil and then simmer for about an hour.

 After simmering, taste for salt and pepper and add if desired.

 To blend the soup, the best (a.k.a. least burn-yourself-with-hot-soup) way is to do it right in the pot with a stick, or immersion, blender.
 If you don’t have one of those, carefully transfer a couple cups at a time to a regular blender or food processor.
 Blend until smooth, pour into a large bowl or container, and continue until you’ve blended the whole pot.

-Serve hot or cold, with a sprinkle of Parmesan cheese and a hunk of crusty baguette.
+Serve hot or cold, with a sprinkle of Parmesan cheese and some Cheesy-Italian Buttermilk Quick-bread.